-- Counseling services are available online via Zoom.
-Appointments for general counseling can be made online through MVC's Counseling ESARS Online Appointment System.
+- Counseling services are offered through your school's engagement center.
+Appointments for counseling can be made online and all engagement centers offer limited drop-in hours.
 Appointments for specialized student support services counseling, unless an online appointment site is listed, should be made via email.

 How can I complete New Student Orientation online?

-- Students needing to complete the online orientation can do so by visiting this link (This meets the "O" requirement for student matriculation): Launch MVC's Online Orientation
+- Students needing to complete the online orientation can do so by visiting this link (This meets the orientation requirement for student matriculation): Launch MVC's Online Orientation.

 How can new students find out their math and English placement?

-- Most Financial Aid forms and tasks can be completed online.
-See mobile financial aid for more information.
+- Most financial aid forms and tasks can be completed online.
 Else, you can send Student Financial Services (SFS) an email at firstname.lastname@example.org or visit the online resources page.